big-bag/Hetzner-Kubernetes/README.md

 vault_ssh_port: [ port which different from standard '22' ]

-vault_one_password_device_id: [ device id which displayed in ansible error output when login first time to 1password from play host ]
+vault_one_password_device_id: [ device id which displayed in ansible error output when login first time to 1password from play host or in ~/.op/config ]
 # or generate new device id each time
 # vault_one_password_device_id: "{{ lookup('password', '/dev/null chars=ascii_lowercase,digits length=26') }}"
 vault_one_password_master_password: '[ password from 1password account ]'